Ising Model: Local Spin Correlations and Conformal Invariance: Introduction

+The infinite-volume probability and the geometric effects are given in terms of explicit Pfaffian formulae. \end{theorem*}

+The distinction between spin-symmetric and spin-antisymmetric pattern fields is both natural and important in the CFT framework: the spin and energy fields are the most elementary instances of spin-antisymmetric and spin-symmetric local fields respectively.
+The space of lattice local fields is a vector space that can be decomposed into the direct sum of fields that are symmetric and antisymmetric under spin flip.

+The above theorem proves the aforementioned conjecture in the following specific case: it allows one to study the scaling limit of the one-point function of $\delta^{-D}\Phi_{\delta}^{F}$ for $D\leq1$ in simply-connected domains.
+Following~\cite{hon2010,hosm2013,chelkak-hongler}, we expect the proof naturally extends to multi-field correlations, in order to prove\textemdash in full\textemdash the conjecture for fields of scaling dimension $D\in \{0,1/8,1\}$.
+Beyond that, the method we use provides a general toolbox to express multipoint correlations of any local lattice field in terms of discrete fermionic observables in discrete domains, and hence to give explicit infinite-volume limits and first order corrections, and reduce the calculation of all subsequent CFT terms to questions in discrete complex analysis (see Applications \ref{subsec:Lattice-local-fields}).

+Moreover, the results allow one to study new interesting quantities: for instance, one can estimate spin flip rates for critical Ising Glauber dynamics, including the geometric effects on them up to first order in the mesh size (see Applications \ref{subsec:Local-Markov-chain}).

+The results and approach of this paper, as well as the conjectured connection between Ising lattice local fields and CFT, are expected to straightforwardly generalize in two directions.
+First, the approach can be generalized to arbitrary combinations of $+,-$ and free boundary conditions (the three conformally invariant boundary conditions according to CFT \cite{cardy-i}).
+Second, the results should extend to more general planar graphs, including, in particular, isoradial graphs.

+Let us also point out similar connections between pattern probabilities and conformal invariance obtained by Boutillier in \cite{boutillier} in the context of the dimer model.

-Our proof relies mainly on discrete complex analysis methods: we use lattice observables, in the form introduced in \cite{hon2010}, to connect pattern probabilities with solutions to discrete boundary value problems.
-We then study the scaling limits of such solutions using discrete complex analysis techniques.
-The new techniques introduced for this purpose, are: refined discrete analysis of multipoint observables, constructions of lattice spinor observables on the full plane, and refined analysis of convergence of observables.
+The proof relies mainly on discrete complex analytic methods: we use lattice observables, modifying the objects introduced in \cite{hon2010} and \cite{chelkak-hongler}, to connect pattern probabilities with solutions of discrete boundary value problems.
+This requires precise treatment of multipoint observables on a topological double cover of the lattice with microscopically separated source points at their singularities.
+We then study the scaling limits of such solutions using discrete complex analysis technique, where, in particular, the neighborhood of the monodromy of the double cover needs to be analyzed delicately.
+The new techniques introduced for this purpose are: refined analysis of convergence of observables and constructions and characterizations of lattice spinor observables on the slit plane $(\mathbb{C}\backslash\mathbb{R}_{>0})_{\delta>0}$, both as limits of finite-volume ones and in terms of discrete harmonic measures (explicitly computed with Fourier techniques).